-Envestra has stated that subject to the approval of the AER, it will have the right to vary the reference tariffs for ancillary reference services, initially on 1 July 2011 and thereafter annually during the access arrangement period.18
+Envestra has stated that subject to the approval of the AER, it will have the right to vary the reference tariffs for ancillary reference services, initially on 1 July 2011 and thereafter annually during the access arrangement period.17

 The AER does not consider that a tariff variation mechanism which requires tariffs to be varied on the first day of the access arrangement period (1 July 2011) is practical.
-This would require a revision to tariffs that had been determined in May 2011 which would result in unnecessary administrative costs as the AER would need to assess the proposed tariffs prior to 1 July 2011.
-The annual ancillary tariff variation mechanism needs to be amended as outlined in amendment 12.3 so that the first annual tariff variation is made for the year commencing 1 July 2012.
-As a consequence, all tables in annexure B of the access arrangement must be amended to be indexed in real 2011-12 dollars.
-On the access arrangement must be amended to
+This would require a revision to tariffs that had been determined in May 2011 which would result in unnecessary administrative costs as the AER would need to assess the proposed tariffs prior to 1 July 2011.18 The annual ancillary tariff variation mechanism needs to be amended as outlined in amendment 12.3 so that the first annual tariff variation is made for the year commencing 1 July 2012.
+As a consequence, all tables in annexure B of the access arrangement must be amended to be indexed in real 2011-12 dollars.19